-- 9.9.30 Safe places of refuge are generally considered an acceptable approach to flood risk management in areas adjacent to sea defences as in the event of a defence breach, inundation is likely to be rapid and therefore evacuation from the Site and local area can sometimes be an unsafe option. - 9.9.31 The PCC is located within Flood Zone 1 for both the current and climate change scenarios for the 0.5% AEP and 0.1% AEP flood events therefore a place of sage refuge is unlikely to be required.
+- 9.9.32 Safe places of refuge are generally considered an acceptable approach to flood risk management in areas adjacent to sea defences as in the event of a defence breach, inundation is likely to be rapid and therefore evacuation from the Site and local area can sometimes be an unsafe option. - 9.9.33 The PCC Site is located within Flood Zone 1 for both the current flood risk and all climate change scenarios, including the H++ allowance for the 0.5% AEP and 0.1% AEP flood events therefore a place of safe refuge is unlikely to be required.